CopilotC-Nvim/CopilotChat.nvim/README.md

 <!-- ALL-CONTRIBUTORS-BADGE:END -->

 > [!NOTE]
 > Plugin was rewritten to Lua from Python.
-Please check the [migration guide](/MIGRATION.md) for more information.
+Please check the [migration guide from version 1 to version 2](/MIGRATION.md) for more information.

 ## Prerequisites